voxel51/fiftyone/docs/source/integrations/labelbox.rst

 Annotating videos
 _________________

-You can add or edit annotations for video datasets using the Labelbox backend through the
+You can annotate for video datasets using the Labelbox backend through the
 :meth:`annotate() <fiftyone.core.collections.SampleCollection.annotate>`
 method.